 Any information given can be recorded in the PMS, rather than relying on a hard-pressed member of staff to make notes, and pass them on to colleagues.
 And once such details are in the system, they are there forever, alerting staff to recurring events such as a birthday or an anniversary.

 Guest behaviour is changing.
-People shop around for the hotel which best matches their needs, and really pay attention to reviews by other guests.
+People shop around for the hotel which best matches their needs, and pay attention to reviews by other guests.
 Guests want and expect personalisation and customisation, with high functioning technology.
 Hoteliers are playing catchup, in the mistaken belief that the pre-pandemic, old order will soon return.
 Here’s the news: it won’t, it’s gone.
-Guests know what they want, often better than hoteliers do, so it’s vital that the drivers of guest satisfaction are understood.
+Guests know what they want, often better than hoteliers do, so the drivers of guest satisfaction must be understood.
 A polite, ‘Did you enjoy your stay?’ is not enough, as the guest leaves the hotel.

 Some ways of finding out what a guest is feeling include:

 Must be designed to get real information, using ratings (scoring out of 5, or 10), and multiple choice questions.
 In this way opinions can be gathered which are not merely wholly negative, or wholly positive.
 The hotel discovers both its strengths and weaknesses, seen from the guest’s point of view.
 Of course having discovered these, it must then act on the survey findings.